Cuyamaca College Puente Project

 - Priority Registration (Students will retain priority status for as long as they stay in the program)

-- PUENTE Hoodie, shirt, hat (pending new budget)
+- PUENTE Hoodie, shirt, etc. (pending budget)

-- One big, happy, supportive, new college familia
+- One big, happy, supportive, new college familia "Once a Puentista, always a Puentista!"